abyssDS/sfmlWiki/ProjectSfeMovie.md

 To build sfeMovie, make sure you have CMake, Make and GCC installed (for Windows, make sure these are in the PATH environment variable), and download the latest sources (see [download links](#downloads)).
-For now GCC is the only supported compiler.
+GCC is the only supported compiler.
 Then run build.sh from a command line interpreter (see [MinGW](http://sourceforge.net/projects/mingw/files/Automated%20MinGW%20Installer/mingw-get-inst/) for Windows).

 ## <a name="formats" />Supported file formats [ [Top] ](#top)
 The supported file formats depend on the FFmpeg configuration flags used at compilation time.
 When building FFmpeg, you can choose which decoders you want sfeMovie to support.
+Note that the provided sfeMovie binaries only support the free decoders : flac, vorbis and theora.
 Building FFmpeg with the default configuration flags enables the following formats:
 ###Short list of audio formats###
 AAC, AC3, FLAC, MP3, PCM, Vorbis, WMA